KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-json-feed by amcolash](https://github.com/amcolash/MMM-json-feed)

+0. This module is outdated: Deprecated.
+Repo has been archived at 2020-08-03.
 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.